cloudbiskuit/notefort/README.md

 Ensure AWC CLI is configured on your system before running this script.

 #### Application - Install
-This workflow Installs the application Helm chart.
-The `URL` will be provided in the terminal output after the Workflow completes.
+This workflow Creates an ArgoCD Application using NoteFort Helm chart.
+After the Workflow completes, the `URL` will be provided in the terminal output.

 Note: The Helm chart is ready for multiple instances of the application (e.g., development and production).